Stoner ferromagnetism in a momentum-confined interacting 2D electron gas

 When the dispersion is exactly flat ($N_{D}\rightarrow\infty$) there is difficulty making a similar argument for filling $\nu=1+\varepsilon$, as the single-electron excitation spectrum is completely flat.
 However, as previously discussed, the average of single-electron and single-hole excitation spectra is constrained to be $E_{0}(\vec{k})$.
 Therefore, upon introduction of some weak dispersion to the disk, for example - by setting $N_{D}$ to a finite value, we expect both electron and hole sides to display a Fermi liquid phase by the exact same reasoning.
 Generally, we note that the system has no particle-hole symmetry with respect to $\nu=1$.

-\emph{Numerical Analysis.--} In order to support our hypothesis of a spin-polarized ground state, we have performed an exact diagonalization study of Eq.~\eqref{eq:single_orbital_hamiltonian} for finite systems with periodic boundary conditions at filling factor $\nu=1$ for $N=7$ and $N=19$ particles.
+\emph{Numerical Analysis.--} In order to support our hypothesis of a spin-polarized ground state, we have performed an exact diagonalization study of Eq.~\eqref{eq:single_orbital_hamiltonian} for finite systems with either periodic or twisted boundary conditions at filling factor $\nu=1$ for $N\in\lbrace 6,7,12,13,18,19\rbrace$ particles.
 The diagonalization is done using the matrix-free implicitly restarted Lanczos method.
-We find the ground state at $\nu=1$ to be the fully spin-polarized state for both system sizes considered.
+We find the ground state at $\nu=1$ to be the fully spin-polarized state for all system sizes considered.
 Further technical details are given in the SM~\ref{sec:numerics}.

 To further solidify our claim, we have examined the robustness of the spin-polarized ground state to additional dispersion.
 We repeat the exact diagonalization at $\nu=1$ for the confined Coulomb Hamiltonian $\mathcal{H}_{\text{int}}$ in Eq.~\eqref{eq:single_orbital_hamiltonian} with an additional quadratic dispersion ($\hbar=1$):